 After the virus started spreading, these in-person visits put pain patients at a higher risk of infection.

 That changed in March.
-When clinics started closing because of COVID-19, the DEA realized that chronic pain patients would not have safe access to their medications.
+When clinics started closing because of COVID-19, the FAQ realized that chronic pain patients would not have safe access to their medications.
 They eased telehealth restrictions for as long as the pandemic lasts.

 The American Medical Association is also advising pain doctors to use telemedicine during the pandemic to reduce the risk for patients and providers.